-Five Algerian Christians accused of “proselytism” will appear in court on 6 November, in Bouira, in Algeria’s north-eastern region of Kabylie.
+Four Algerian Christians accused of proselytism will appear in court on 6 November, in Bouira, in the north-eastern region of Kabylie.
 They had been due to appear yesterday (9 October), but the hearing was postponed.

-The five, including three members of the same family, are all from the town of Bechloul (Bouira province), a hundred kilometres south-east of Algiers, the capital.
+The four, including three members of the same family, are all from the town of Bechloul (Bouira province), 100 kilometres southeast of Algiers, the capital.

 The charges follow accusations made in July 2018 by a woman (aged 40) whose husband (50) had converted to Christianity.